spacer spacer spacer spacer spacer

 Taxonomic notes

-First described as Dolophyllum Salisbury 1817, a fact not discovered until very recently.
+The sole species in Thujopsis (Thunberg ex Linnaeus f.)
+Siebold et Zuccarini ex Endlicher 1842.
+It was actually first described as Dolophyllum Salisbury 1817, a fact not discovered until the early 1990s.
 Salisbury did not describe an accompanying species and did not make the combination Dolophyllum dolabratum, so the type species remains Thuja dolabrata L. f.
-Since all publications since 1844 have cited Thujopsis and the genus is widely known by that name in the horticultural trade and to others who have occasion to deal with it, Farjon and Hunt (1994) have proposed conservation of the name Thujopsis.
+Since all publications since 1844 have cited Thujopsis and the genus is widely known by that name in the horticultural trade and to others who have occasion to deal with it, the name Thujopsis has been conserved against Dolophyllum as proposed by Farjon and Hunt (1994).
 The genus has also been cited, due to orthographic errors, as Thuiopsis and Thuyopsis (Farjon and Hunt 1994).

 Description